 Township offers transparency in the following ways:

-What? | Why? |
+| What? | Why? |

-Pay changes are considered on a set schedule only.
-Pay is evaluated each year during Q1 and Q3, with pay increases taking effect on 4/1 and 10/1. | This ensures that the responsibility doesn’t fall on the employee to ask for a raise, as some people are comfortable asking for raises frequently, while others aren’t comfortable at all.
+| Pay changes are considered on a set schedule only.
+Pay is evaluated each year during Q1 with pay increases taking place on 4/1. | This ensures that the responsibility doesn’t fall on the employee to ask for a raise, as some people are comfortable asking for raises frequently, while others aren’t comfortable at all.
 Raises on the same rhythm make it more likely that teammates receive similar increases over time. |

-Compensation is set based on skill level, not tenure, years of experience, or education. | Township respects the wide range of backgrounds that may lead to a career with us.
+| Compensation is set based on skill level, not tenure, years of experience, or education. | Township respects the wide range of backgrounds that may lead to a career with us.
 Some paths take longer than others, and all paths take a unique shape.
 Employee pay ranges are set using pay bands, meaning employees of equal levels are all receiving pay within a 15% pay range.
 Township does not make exceptions to these bands, allowing employees to be sure that no one on their team is receiving a secret exception to established pay bands. |

-Compensation increases with growth, and growth is a major focus at Township. | Township makes every effort to ensure that its employees experience continuous growth.
+| Compensation increases with growth, and growth is a major focus at Township. | Township makes every effort to ensure that its employees experience continuous growth.
 It’s the highest responsibility of our managers, and we’ve outlined growth opportunities in a way that allows employees to take ownership and chart their path in ‣ |

-Management and individual contributors are compensated the same, even though the roles and responsibilities are quite different. | Traditional wisdom suggests that companies should promote their highest performers into management roles, regardless of their interest in or ability to be a manager.
+| Management and individual contributors are compensated the same, even though the roles and responsibilities are quite different. | Traditional wisdom suggests that companies should promote their highest performers into management roles, regardless of their interest in or ability to be a manager.
 Township equalizes management and ICs in an effort to remove incentive from choosing one over the other.
 Both paths have a clear path set for them within Township, and contribute to the overall team success in important and unique ways. |

 Additionally, Township offers a high level of compensation transparency.
 While individual salary numbers are not made available, all pay band data for every role at Township is made public.